MS in Forensic Anthropology

 Classes are lecture and laboratory based with opportunities for internships and directed studies.
 Students complete a graduate-level research project that culminates in a full-length thesis.

-This unique program is one of the only graduate forensic anthropology programs in a department of anatomy at a major medical center.
+This program is one of the only graduate forensic anthropology programs in a department of anatomy at a major medical center.
 This setting will provide students and faculty access to extensive resources and facilities, including a human gross anatomy laboratory.

 Closely affiliated with the Master’s Degree Program in Biomedical Forensic Sciences and the Professional Studies in Applied Forensic Sciences and Criminal Investigation, students have the opportunity to pursue training in multiple areas of forensic sciences.